 Everyone’s shifting mobile nowadays, getting things done on the go - communication, purchases, job, etc. Consequently, businesses adapt to this escalating life tempo to stay helpful and in this way highly demanded by more and more users out there.

 The first expert we invited for a talk is our Business Analyst Max.
 And this guy knows for sure what features to include in your mobile app and optimize the overall cost of the venture.
 At the end of the day, a penny saved is a penny earned.

-This is the reason why we’ve craved to hear the first-hand information on the importance of administration panel for mobile application straight from Max.
+This is the reason why we’ve craved to hear first-hand information on the importance of an administration panel for mobile applications straight from Max.

 The formula of the interviews will look like this: